Have you been blogging for a while? Or did you just plunge into it?

 How Long to Make Money Blogging

-You’ve heard a lot (and wondered a lot) how long making money blogging takes, right?
+You’ve heard a lot (and wondered a lot) about how long it takes to make money blogging, right?

 Generally, anywhere from 6 months to 4+ years.

-They made a full-time income less than 5 years in the game.
+They made a full-time income in less than 5 years in the game.
 Much less.

-But ultimately – and I’m sorry to be obvious – what you’ll achieve is in direct proportion to your time and dedication you put in.
+But ultimately –and I’m sorry to be obvious —what you’ll achieve is in direct proportion to the time and dedication you put in.

-And this is a monthly report by the way, not yearly.
+And this is a monthly report, by the way, not a yearly one.

 Are you ready to have your eyes pop out?